Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Boundary condition comparison

+{\bf Acknowledgments.} The authors would like to thank the anonymous reviewer for a careful reading of the manuscript and for insightful comments and suggestions, which helped substantially improve the quality of the manuscript.
+We also thank the Associate Editor and the Editor for their constructive comments. \\

-EBG and KL were supported in part by NSF grant CMMI-1362236.
-EBG, JF and KS were supported in part by NSF grant DMS-1349724.
-KL and JF were supported in part by the U.S.-Norway Fulbright Foundation.
+{\bf Funding.} EBG and KL were supported in part by NSF grant CMMI-1552764.
+EBG, JF and KS were supported in part by NSF grants DMS-1349724 and DMS-2052465.
+KL and JF were supported in part by the U.S.-Norway Fulbright Foundation and the Research Council of Norway R\&D Grant 309273.
+EBG was supported in part by the Norwegian Centennial Chair grant.